spyking-circus/spyking-circus/docs_sphinx/introduction/install.rst

 Installation with CONDA
 ~~~~~~~~~~~~~~~~~~~~~~~

-Install Anaconda_ or minconda_, e.g. all on the terminal (but there is also a .exe installer for Windows, etc.):
+Install Anaconda_ or miniconda_, e.g. all on the terminal (but there is also a .exe installer for Windows, etc.):

 For linux, just type::